naiyt/trello-rss/README.md

 ## Dependencies

 - Uses [sarumont's py-trello] (https://github.com/sarumont/py-trello/) API wrapper.
+I've made a few changes that haven't been pulled yet, so [use my fork of it for now] (https://github.com/naiyt/trello-rss).
 - [PyRSS2Gen] (https://pypi.python.org/pypi/PyRSS2Gen) is used to create the actual RSS object.
 - Python 2.x.
 No Python 3 support right now.
 - A [Trello API Key] (https://trello.com/1/appKey/generate) and [authentication token] (https://trello.com/docs/gettingstarted/index.html#getting-a-token-from-a-user).
 A token is not necessary if you are viewing public boards.